weberrichard/first_blood/README.md

 # first_blood
-1D hemodynamic simulator with method of characteristics
+1D hemodynamic simulator for arterial blood system utilizing method of characteristics

 ### Usage
 The code is built upon the *source* and the *projects* folder.
 While the former one includes the basic sources of the *first_blood*, the latter one contains the projects which are applying the source code.
 Each project has an individual make file that can compile the whole code.